MagnusSiegumfeldt/02180_Intro_to_AI/readme.md

 # Taiji
-This project contains a Taiji implementation as well as a few different versions of our implemented AI.
+This project contains a Taiji engine as well as a four different AI players.

 ## AI models
 The iterative development of our AI is shown by the different players found in the source code.
 The ```MinimaxArea``` player is our simplest version while the ```MinimaxAlphaBetaHashingAdvanced``` has been extended and improved.

-## Compiling and executing the code
+## Setting up and executing the code
 You need [pygame](https://www.pygame.org/news) to run our implementation and play against the AI yourself.
 Install this by
 ```
 pip install -r requirements.txt